Jules Guesde: Leader of the intransigents

 At the Congress of Saint-Étienne, the difference developed into division.
 Those who refused all compromise with a capitalist government followed Guesde, while the reformists formed several groups.
 Guesde took his full share in the consequent discussions between the Guesdists, the Blanquists, the Possibilists, and others.
 In 1893 he was returned to the Chamber of Deputies for Roubaix, with a large majority over the Christian Socialist and Radical candidates.
 He brought forward various proposals in social legislation forming the programme of the Workers' Party, without reference to the divisions among the Socialists, and, on 20 November 1894, succeeded in raising a two days' discussion of the collectivist principle in the Chamber.

 In 1902 he was not re-elected, but resumed his seat in 1906.
 In 1903 there was a formal reconciliation at the Reims Congress of the sections of the party, which then took the name of the Socialist Party of France.
 All socialist tendencies were then unified in 1905 in the French Section of the Workers' International (SFIO), the French section of the Second International.
 Guesde, nevertheless, continued to oppose the reformist policy of Jean Jaurès, whom he denounced for supporting one "bourgeois" party against another.
 In 1900, he had already opposed him on the question of socialist participation in "bourgeois" government.
 His defence of the principle of freedom of association led him, incongruously enough, to support the religious Congregations against Émile Combes's Separation of the Churches and the State.

-During the revolt of the Languedoc winegrowers on 11 June 1907 Jaurès, who defended the vine growers cause in the Chamber of Deputies, filed a counter-bill with Jules Guesde.
+During the revolt of the Languedoc winegrowers on 11 June 1907, Jaurès, who defended the vine growers cause in the Chamber of Deputies, filed a counter-bill with Jules Guesde.
 The two socialist deputies proposed nationalization of the wine estates.

 Later life

 The outbreak of World War I, which was regarded as threatening France's existence, had the effect of changing the uncompromising attitude of Guesde.
-In August 1914, while the Reformist Jaurès was assassinated due to his opposition to the war, Guesde was included in the national unity government of René Viviani as a Minister without Portfolio, and continued to serve in that role until the end of 1916.
+In August 1914, while the Reformist Jaurès was assassinated due to his opposition to the war, Guesde was included in the national unity government of René Viviani as a Minister without Portfolio in 1914, and continued to serve as Minister of State from 1915 until the end of 1916.
 During this period, he adopted patriotic positions and sometimes even nationalist views.
 Guesde thought that the war would give birth to a social revolution in France and would thus be the starting point of an international revolution.

-After the armistice, in the Congress of Tours, he chose the “old house” SFIO following Léon Blum and Jean Longuet, against the majority which created the French Section of the Communist International, the future Communist Party, for which he was condemned by Vladimir Lenin.
+After the armistice, in the Congress of Tours, he chose the "old house" SFIO following Léon Blum and Jean Longuet, against the majority which created the French Section of the Communist International, the future Communist Party, for which he was condemned by Vladimir Lenin.